EmilieVS/Exercice_Framework/README.md

 👥 Training exercise

-💪School exercice to learn frameworks.
+💪School exercise to learn frameworks.

 📄Guidelines : Reproduction of a digital mockup using a framework of our choosing.